5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 > [!TIP]
 >
 > When in doubt, either create a (new) snapshot in ProperTree (File &rarr; `OC Snapshot`) or place **Lilu** and **VirtualSMC** at the top in the config to eliminate kext dependency issues altogether!
-In my experience, placing Lilu and VirtualSMC first also improves boot times.
+In my experience, placing Lilu and VirtualSMC first also reduces boot times.

 ## Utilizing `MinKernel` and `MaxKernel` settings